Hosting & Security

 Hosting & Infrastructure

-CampusPress has carefully selected partners for hosting data centers to physically house the servers that we use.
+CampusPress has carefully selected Amazon Web Services (aws.amazon.com) for hosting data centers to physically house the servers that we use.
 CampusPress staff remotely manage and maintain the servers and applications in these datacenters.

-The two partners include Amazon Web Services (AWS) and Peer1.
 CampusPress, and our customers, are able to leverage certifications and security assurances by these partners as it relates to physical security.
+More on compliance and certifications can be found at aws.amazon.com/compliance.

 Certifications include ISO27001:2005, SSAE16 SOC 1, SOC 2, SOC 3, and PCI-DSS ROC.